Devarasen/My-Fluffy-Friend/README.md

 - Our Pet Adoption App, Created by Dev, Thiago, Marcelo, and Martin
 - After submitting the adoption application, I should receive an email confirmation acknowledging the submission, along with an estimated timeframe for a response from the animal shelter or rescue organization.
+- On the pet profile page, I should see a "Apply for Adoption" button that allows me to express my interest in adopting that specific pet.